-Have students help you collect rocks and sand from outside ahead of time.
+Have students help you collect rocks

-- Create a model landscape for each group in a rectangular container at least $9" \times 9"$ and 2-4" tall.
+- Create a model landscape for each group in a rectangular container at least 9" x 9" and 2 4" tall.
 All of the containers must be the same size.
-Larger containers will be easier to use. - \circ Fill half of the container with approx. I $\frac{1}{2}$ in. sand.
-The sand should slope gently down toward the empty side like a riverbank. - O Cover the sand with a sheet of aluminum foil to create the "concrete ground."
+Larger containers will be easier to use. - $\circ~$ Fill half of the container with approx. I $\, \frac{1}{2}$ in. sand.
+The sand should slope gently down toward the empty side like a river bank. - Cover the sand with a sheet of aluminum foil to create the "concrete ground."
 It is okay if a little sand is not under the foil.
 Tape the foil to the sides of the container so it is securely in place.
-There should be at least 1⁄2 in. between the foil and the top of the container. - Cover 2-3 small objects, approx. I" x I", with aluminum foil.
+There should be at least 1/2 in. between the foil and the top of the container. - Cover 2-3 small objects, approx. I" x I", with aluminum foil.
 Use duct tape to attach these objects to the concrete ground.
 Make sure the objects are in the same spot in each model. - Mark cm up one of the sides of the empty side of the container with a permanent black marker.
 This is how students will measure how deep the water is. - Fill the empty side with water, enough to form a "river" which covers the sloping bank but does not cover most of the foil.
 It should be approx. I" deep.
 Make sure all containers have exactly the same amount of water. - For each group, and for the demonstration, fill a 6 oz. cup almost to the top with water.
 Make sure each cup has the same exact amount of water.